wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  You are building a comprehensive test suite as you iterate through the requirements, which increases confidence that you are matching the requirements and also reduces the scope of bugs.

-		  You don’t write code that you don’t need (over-engineer) because you’re just writing code that passes the tests. #space
+		  You don’t write code that you don’t need (over-engineer) because you’re just writing code that passes the tests. #ñspace
 		- -
 		- -
 		- You’ll be using Mockito, which is a popular mocking library for Java.
 At its simplest you can do two things: